Aipoly Vision and Tap Tap See do very similar things.

 - native to the iPad so doesn’t scale the app to size

-The negative are very few.
+The negatives are very few.
 This is a free app and I think it’s really great as it is and a few tweaks could make it a little slicker.

-- The tabbed buttons along the bottom just under the huge circle ‘turn it on’ button are very close, and at times when trying to tap the settings or color tabs, you will hit the circle button instead, so then you have to turn it off again.
-Also the colour bar under the selected tabs runs under both the tabs next to it and I’m not too sure why, it’s a little confusing.
+- The tabbed buttons along the bottom just under the huge circle ‘turn it on’ button are very close.
+At times when trying to tap the settings or color tabs, you will hit the circle button instead.
+Then you have to turn it off again.
+Also, the colour bar under the selected tabs runs under both the tabs next to it and I’m not too sure why it’s a little confusing.

 - The battery power it seems to need is a heck of a lot!
 I understand it is because it is doing all the processing there and this is why similar apps take a photo and process elsewhere.